 Molecular biologists and geneticists analyze and review forensic and paternity samples, provide expert testimony in civil and criminal trials, and identify and develop new technologies for use in human identification.

 Forensic experts spend the bulk of their time in the laboratory working with physical evidence.
-They seldom have direct contact with persons involved in actual or suspected crimes or with police investigators except when collecting evidence and reporting findings.
+Except for forensic psychiatrists, they seldom have direct contact with persons involved in actual or suspected crimes or with police investigators except when collecting evidence and reporting findings.
 Forensic experts do not interpret their findings relative to the criminal investigation in which they are involved; that is the work of police investigators.
 The purpose of crime lab work is to provide reliable scientific analysis of evidence that can then be used in criminal investigations and, if needed later, in court proceedings.

 - Agricultural Scientists